 Thus ZEISS decided to go one step further, and in the future all ZEISS eyeglass lenses made of plastic – clear and tinted – will feature the same high level of UV Protection that goes beyond the requirements stipulated by the prevailing standards for corrective lenses.

 Current industry standards such as ISO 8980-3 stipulate a wavelength of 380 nanometers as the upper limit for UV protection in eyeglass lenses.
 This means that, up until now, most lenses fall short of fully protecting a person's eye from high-energy UV radiation, which is still extremely potent at wavelengths up to 400 nm in the spectral range and poses a risk to eye health.
-UV radiation damages and can accelerate aging of the eye, cloud the lens as well as cause a 'sunburn' on the cornea or lead to cancer on the eyelids.
+UV radiation damages and can accelerate aging of the eye, cloud the lens as well as cause a 'sunburn' on the retina or lead to cancer on the eyelids.
 That is why 100% UV protection is so important.

 Around 40% of UV radiation in daylight is between 380 and 400 nanometers.
 In particular these long UV radiation waves penetrate more deeply into the tissue, making them a potential risk factor for cancer.
 Five to ten percent of all cases of skin cancer affects the eyelids because they are subjected to UV radiation on an ongoing basis.
 Lenses with full UV protection can help reduce this risk.
 UV radiation is a major factor in the development of different eye diseases such as cataract, i.e. a clouding of the lens which, if left untreated, can lead to blindness.
 But even before a cataract is diagnosed, UV radiation can slowly alter a person's vision, including reduced contrast or color perception.